What the Capri would have probably been without

-the arrival of sb. that had a vision in design.
+What the Capri was before the arrival of sb. that had a vision in design.
 John Fallis worked in the UK

-on a Saxon called project.
+on this Saxon called project.

 Picture Ford Media Design studies as of 1961